kelreeeeey/OdinSeismicSyntheticGenerator/README.md

 }
 ```

-⚠️ if you want to make a new parameter, please copy the [example](./example_parameter.json) and chage it.
+⚠️ if you want to make a new parameter, please copy the [example](./example_parameter.json) and change it.

 ## Reference